klchambers/todo-list/README.md

 ## Acknowledgements

-Using os.path.expanduser('~/Downloads') to download csv file to users download folder adapted from code posted to Stack Overflow by users [theDude](https://stackoverflow.com/users/12737389/thedude) and [nagyl](https://stackoverflow.com/users/11080283/nagyl) in [this thread](https://stackoverflow.com/questions/60475285/accessing-users-download-folder-in-python).
+Using os.path.expanduser('~/Downloads') to download CSV file to user download folder adapted from code posted to Stack Overflow by users [theDude](https://stackoverflow.com/users/12737389/thedude) and [nagyl](https://stackoverflow.com/users/11080283/nagyl) in [this thread](https://stackoverflow.com/questions/60475285/accessing-users-download-folder-in-python).

-Code used to write rows to csv using the built-in Python csv module adapted from code posted in [this](https://ioflood.com/blog/python-write-to-csv/) blog post by Gabriel Ramuglia, posted to the [ioflood.com blog](https://ioflood.com/blog) on 13 September, 2023.
+Code used to write rows to CSV using the built-in Python csv module adapted from code posted in [this](https://ioflood.com/blog/python-write-to-csv/) blog post by Gabriel Ramuglia posted to the [ioflood.com blog](https://ioflood.com/blog) on 13 September 2023.

-The if/else statement used in clear_terminal to determine os.clear method based on operating system was posted by the user [poke](https://stackoverflow.com/users/216074/poke) in [this](https://stackoverflow.com/questions/2084508/clear-the-terminal-in-python) Stack Overflow thread.
+The if/else statement used in clear_terminal to determine the os.clear method based on the operating system was posted by the user [poke](https://stackoverflow.com/users/216074/poke) in [this](https://stackoverflow.com/questions/2084508/clear-the-terminal-in-python) Stack Overflow thread.

-Date formatting using `strftime()` method adapted from an example posted by [NPE](https://stackoverflow.com/users/367273/npe) in [this](https://stackoverflow.com/questions/6288892/python-how-to-convert-datetime-format) Stack Overflow thread.
+Date formatting using the `strftime()` method adapted from an example posted by [NPE](https://stackoverflow.com/users/367273/npe) in [this](https://stackoverflow.com/questions/6288892/python-how-to-convert-datetime-format) Stack Overflow thread.

 ANSI character methods to print bold text in the terminal adapted from examples posted by [Peter Mortensen](https://stackoverflow.com/users/63550/peter-mortensen) and [Bacara](https://stackoverflow.com/users/1770999/bacara) in [this](https://stackoverflow.com/questions/8924173/how-can-i-print-bold-text-in-python#:~:text=In%20Python%2C%20escape%20sequences%20are,want%20to%20represent%20in%20bold.)
 Stack Overflow thread.